The Purpose Of Chicken And Rice Recipes

 There is a notable portion of Alfalfa in this formula.
 Alfalfa is a plant that is closely related to legumes like Peas and Lentils and is believed by some to provide health benefits.
 Find out more about Alfalfa in Alfalfa In Dog Food.

-Lastly, there is a very small portions of Peas and Turkey Meal in the formula.
+Lastly, there are very small portions of Peas and Turkey Meal in the formula.
 However, the quantity of these ingredients present is small enough that it is not significant.

 Pure Balance is a Walmart exclusive brand that many regular shoppers of the store will be familiar with.
 It is Walmart’s attempt at selling affordable dog food that has reasonable ingredient quality and nutrition and could be easily compared to other newly launched brands like Crave and American Journey.